-Few animals come with a step-by-step guide to raise them, but chickens are the exception.
-Chicks have very specific requirements to thrive, and to brood them successfully you simply have to follow these steps:
+Few animals come with a step-by-step guide to raising them, but chickens are the exception.
+Chicks have very specific requirements to thrive, and to brood them successfully, you simply have to follow these steps:

 - Keep them in a well-ventilated, draft-free area that is 32–35 degrees Celsius with access to food and water.

-- Reduce the temperature by about 5°C per week until they reach ambient temperature and are old enough to go outside (4 weeks old for broilers and 8 weeks old for most other breeds).
+- Reduce the temperature by about 5°C per week until they reach ambient temperature and are old enough to go outside (four weeks old for broilers and eight weeks old for most other breeds).

 Let a Hen Hatch Her Own Chicks

 Everything I said about the step-by-step specifics of brooding is irrelevant at this point, and there is nothing more adorable than seeing a mother hen trotting around with a dozen or more chicks following behind her.
 It is amazing to see all those chicks disappear under her at the slightest sign of danger.

 Of course, the little family needs protection from predators and the elements, and you have to provide easy access to food and water.
 But the hen will do a far better job brooding over those chicks than we ever could.

 We use large hatcheries when we want to get a large batch of chicks, but we have had good and bad experiences.